zoharbabin/ai-hackerspace-chat-chronicles/README.md

 2. Upload the exported .txt file to the application

 3. View your personalized chat analysis with:
-   - Interactive activity timeline with clickable data points
+   - Activity timeline showing message patterns
-   - Physics-based floating word cloud with popularity counts
+   - Word cloud of most used terms
    - Sentiment analysis timeline showing group mood
    - Top contributors and their message counts
    - Most used emoji statistics